LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 1. Open terminal
 2. Run `cd desktop` to *change the working directory* to your desktop
-3. Run `npx create-next-app --use-npm` to create a starter Next.js project
+3. Run `npx create-next-app --use-npm` to create a starter Next.js project that uses NPM
 4. Name the project whatever you’d like and press enter
 5. Choose the Default starter app template and press enter
 6. Run `cd <project name>` (change the <project name> to whatever you called your project.
 E.g. `cd test-project`)